ds-modules/modules-textbook/_sources/intro.md

 ## Data Science Education Programs (DSEP)

-The [DSEP team](https://data.berkeley.edu/data-science-education-programs) at UC Berkeley is an autonomous working arm of the Division of Data Sciences and Information.
+The DSEP team at UC Berkeley is an autonomous working arm of the Division of Data Sciences and Information.
 The team is made up of a variety of professors, graduate and undergraduate students motivated to improve the way data science is being taught across all college and K-12 education systems.
 Our mission is to democratize data science pedagogy by integrating statistical analysis lectures and curriculum materials into the social sciences.

 ## Acknowledgements

 This compilation of modules into the textbook format was curated by [Alex Nakagawa][alex], [Shalini Kunapuli][shalini], and [Christopher Pyles][chris].
 Contributors to certain chapters are recognized on each page of this textbook.

-## Jupyter Books
+## Jupyter Book

-This website was created using [Jupyter Books](https://jupyter.org/jupyter-book/intro.html).
-Jupyter Books lets you build an online book using a collection of Jupyter Notebooks and Markdown files.
+This website was created using Jupyter Book.
+Jupyter Book lets you build an online book using a collection of Jupyter Notebooks and Markdown files.
 Its output is similar to the excellent [Bookdown](https://bookdown.org/yihui/bookdown/) tool, and adds extra functionality for people running a Jupyter stack.

-For an example of a book built with Jupyter Books, see the [textbook for Data 100](https://www.textbook.ds100.org/) at UC Berkeley.

 Here are a few features of Jupyter Books